Mobilising Action for Nutrition Now

 About the Nutrition Dialogues Programme

 The Nutrition Dialogues programme is open to anyone who wishes to contribute to the global discourse on people’s nutrition by convening a facilitated dialogue.
 The Nutrition Dialogues approach fosters open and honest discussion and embraces diverse perspectives that inspire novel ideas and innovative ways of working.
-A particular objective of the programme is to elevate voices for the Paris Nutrition for Growth Summit in March, 2025.
+A particular objective of phase 1 of the programme was to elevate voices for the Paris Nutrition for Growth Summit in 2025.

 Stakeholder Dialogues